Add To Favorites

 Imagine building a replica of the Great Wall of China!
 Start with one section and add to it all year as you learn more about this immense country.

 The Great Wall of China is one of the most remarkable structures ever built.
 It runs from East to West across the country for 4,163 miles (6,700 km).
 The Great Wall was built by thousands of people in many small, unconnected sections for protection against invaders.
 The walls were joined after the unification of China, under the Qin Dynasty Emperor Qin Shihuang.
 The Great Wall of China is now a favorite tourist attraction.
-Find out more about how it was built and what it looks like.
-Prepare to build the Great Wall with a team of classmates!
+Have students research more about how it was built and what it looks like.
+Have students build the Great Wall as a team!

-To make a model of a section of the Great Wall, use Crayola Twistables® to decorate construction paper to look like rocks.
-You could even do crayon rubbings for a textured effect.
+To make a model of a section of the Great Wall, students will draw rocks on construction paper with Crayola Twistables®.
+For a textured effect, students could do crayon rubbings.

 With Crayola Model Magic, create stone borders for both sides of the walkway.
 Air-dry the borders overnight.
 Glue them in place.
 Air-dry the glue.